MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/accelerator-rosettanet/modifying-an-existing-pip-in-rnpips.md

 manager: "anneta"
 ---
 # Modifying an Existing PIP in RNPIPs
-This topic describes how to change and re-deploy one of the Partner Interface Process (PIP) schemas installed by [!INCLUDE[btsCoName](../../includes/btsconame-md.md)][!INCLUDE[BTARN_CurrentVersion_FirstRef](../../includes/btarn-currentversion-firstref-md.md)] setup.
+This topic describes how to change and re-deploy one of the Partner Interface Process (PIP) schemas installed by Microsoft [!INCLUDE[BTARN_CurrentVersion_FirstRef](../../includes/btarn-currentversion-firstref-md.md)] setup.
 You deploy the schema as part of the RNPIPs assembly.

 ### To modify an existing PIP in RNPIPs